zer0cache/matic-docs/docs/validate/validate/run-validator-binaries.md

 where

-* ETHEREUM_PRIVATE_KEY — your Ethereum address private key.
+* ETHEREUM_PRIVATE_KEY — your Ethereum private key.

 When prompted, set up a password to the keystore file.